 The 5 CCR Section 18281 requires contractors to complete an environment rating scale that is appropriate for the type of setting and age of children served, to measure program quality.

-The EC Section 8261 requires the SSPI to adopt rules and regulations for monitoring and reporting requirements.
+The EC Section 8261 requires the State Superintendent of Public Instruction (SSPI) to adopt rules and regulations for monitoring and reporting requirements.
 The 5 CCR Section 18023 requires the California Department of Education (CDE) to complete compliance reviews of contractors.
 The 5 CCR Section 18279 sets forth requirements for contractors for submitting PSEs.

 Contractors operating any one (1) or more of General Child Care and Development Programs (CCTR), California State Preschool Programs (CSPP), Family Child Care Home Education Network (CFCC), Migrant Child Care and Development Programs (CMIG), California Alternative Payment Programs (CAPP), California Work Opportunity and Responsibility to Kids (CalWORKs) Stage 2 (C2AP), CalWORKs Stage 3 (C3AP), California Resource and Referral Programs (CRRP), and/or Severely Disabled Programs (CHAN) must adhere to applicable program quality requirements for children, families, and staff, pursuant to 5 CCR sections 18270.5 through 18281, and to staffing ratios requirements, pursuant to 5 CCR sections 18290 through 18292.

 State-subsidized early learning and care (ELC) programs are required to continue to provide quality program components to all currently enrolled children and families in compliance with 5 CCR sections 18273 through 18281 and EC 8203, as directed below.